cloudify-examples/example-use-cases/azure_case/service/README.md

 ### Installation

+To apply service configuration execute:

 ``cfy install NS-LB-Firewall-F5-Fortigate-HTTPD.yaml -b NS-LB-Firewall-F5-Fortigate-HTTPD``

 ### Service validation

-After service creation You should be able to display web server using *web_server* deployment output.
+After service creation You should be able to display web server exposed on Public interface of BIG-IP.
+The URL is available on *web_server* deployment output.

 ### Uninstalling

+To tear down service configuration execute:

 ``cfy uninstall NS-LB-Firewall-F5-Fortigate-HTTP``